 Spaghetti Squash Fried Rice is a favorite-flavored Asian dinner everyone will love!
-This meal is Keto, Paleo, Whole30, Gluten-free, Low Carb and GAPS-friendly, with an easy AIP variation.
+This meal is Keto, Paleo, Whole30, Gluten-free, Low Carb, Low FODMAP and GAPS-friendly, with an easy AIP variation.

 My favorite thing about it, other than the taste (and the fragrance while it’s cooking!): Bake your spaghetti squash ahead of time (I outline the easiest methods below!), and then the squash is ready when you want to make dinner.
 With an already baked squash, this dinner takes just 15 minutes to make!Jump to Recipe

 What to serve with Spaghetti Squash Fried Rice

 This is a one-dish dinner that’s complete on its own.

 But if you’d like to have more food or fun variety, this dish is lovely with fresh fruit such as pineapple or mango on the side.
 Not low carb options, though.

 For low carb, include a simple Asian cucumber salad with sesame oil, apple cider vinegar and fresh cilantro.